eclectic-coding/vanillajs-academy-2020/day2/NOTES.md

-# Common Issue Variable Location
+# Common Issue: Variable Location

 It is possible to position variables inside the eventLister: